Securing Workloads with Source Code Attestation: A Zero Trust Approach

 • Comparing the runtime code's hash against the trusted hash to ensure integrity is the final check.
 If the hashes match, the code is deemed trustworthy.

 Attestation is an automated process, integrated into your existing development workflows.
+This integration often involves triggering attestation checks automatically after code commits or during the build phase.

 • Integrating attestation into the CI/CD pipeline for automated verification streamlines the process.
 This ensures that every build is automatically checked for integrity.